ilarramendi/BetterCovers/README.md

 Cover images are saved as poster.jpg inside the folder of the media.
 Most important things can be customized in the [config](#config) file, and it can be fully customized modifying `cover.html` and `cover.css`
-After executing the script you have to update the library metadata on Emby/Plex/Jellyfin for this to take effect!
+After executing the script you have to refresh the library on Emby/Plex/Jellyfin for this to take effect!

 # Dependencies
 When compiled only has 2 external dependencies: `mediainfo` and `cutycapt`